LINC: Architecture

-The LINC had 2048 12-bit words of memory in two sections.
+The LINC has 2048 12-bit words of memory in two sections.
 Only the first 1024 words were usable for program execution.
 The second section of memory could only be used for data.

-Programs could use a 12-bit accumulator and a one-bit link register.
-The first sixteen locations in program memory had special functions.
-Location 0 supported the single-level of subroutine call, automatically being updated with a return address on every jump instruction.
-The next fifteen locations could be used as index registers by one of the addressing modes.
-A programmable, six-bit relay register was intended for use by external instruments.
+Programs can use a 12-bit accumulator and a one-bit link register.
+The first sixteen locations in program memory have special functions.
+Location 0 supports the single-level of subroutine call, automatically being updated with a return address on every jump instruction.
+The next fifteen locations can be used as index registers by one of the addressing modes.
+A programmable, six-bit relay register is intended for use by external instruments.

 A later modification to the LINC added a 12-bit Z register to facilitate extended precision arithmetic, and an interrupt was provided forcing execution to location 21 (octal).

-Alphanumeric input/output devices included a dedicated keyboard, and the ability to display text on the attached bit-mapped CRT.
+Alphanumeric input/output devices included a dedicated keyboard, and the ability to display text on the attached point-addressed CRT.
 A teleprinter could be connected for printed output.

 Arithmetic was ones' complement, which meant that there were representations for "plus zero" and "minus zero".

 The original LINC required 8 microseconds for each instruction.